Gallipoli: Forcing the Dardanelles

 It had been a widely held view among both the Australian’s and New Zealanders that the British were wasteful of colonial lives and the events at The Nek just seemed to confirm it.

-It continues to be a matter of rancour and controversy to this day, though whether or not the order for the final assault to go ahead was given by a British or an Australian Officer remains a matter of dispute.
-The bodies of those killed that day remained where they lay unburied until the end of the war by which time most could not be identified.
+It continues to be a matter of controversy and rancour to this day, whether the order for the final assault to go ahead was given by a British or an Australian Officer; regardless, the bodies of those killed that day were Australian, and remained unburied until the end of the war by which time most could not be identified.

 On 14 October, the ineffective Sir Ian Hamilton, who though unable to devise any way of advancing the campaign had fiercely resisted withdrawal because of the damage it would do to British prestige was replaced by General Sir Charles Munro who assessed the situation and unlike his predecessor advised immediate evacuation.